hennessyevan/veklabs.com/content/services/Photography.md

 ### Campaign / Government Relations:

 If you are in Government Relations or Public Relation industries you are painfully aware of the pressure involved in capturing and crafting the correct image.
 Leaders, delegates and influencers have a lot on their shoulders.
 Most times you only have one shot… One chance to get the perfect photo.
-Vek Labs’ team hasextensive experience in the political space crafting media for campaigns.
+Vek Labs’ team has extensive experience in the political space crafting media for campaigns.
 We are well versed in the type of shots needed to propel candidates and leaders forward.

 ### Aerial: